2013 Malaysian Grand Prix: Race

 On the final lap, Brawn radioed Hamilton to conserve fuel to finish the race as Rosberg held position.
-Vettel achieved his first victory of the season and the 27th of his career, which tied him with three-time world champion Jackie Stewart.
+Vettel pulled away from Webber and achieved his first victory of the season and the 27th of his career, which tied him with three-time world champion Jackie Stewart.
 Webber finished 4.298 seconds later behind in second, and Hamilton took his first podium finish with Mercedes in third.
 Rosberg and Massa were fourth and fifth, and Grosjean and Räikkönen were sixth and seventh.
 Hülkenberg took eighth, Sauber's first points of the season.
-Pérez took ninth, and set the race's fastest lap on the final lap: 1 minute, 39.199 seconds.
+Pérez took ninth, and set the race's fastest lap on the final lap: 1:39.199.
 Vergne was tenth, and the final finishers were Bottas, Gutiérrez, Bianchi, Pic, Van Der Garde, Chilton, Button and Ricciardo.
-After the race, Webber cut across Vettel in anger over how his teammate won.
+After the race, Webber turned right and cut across Vettel (who was celebrating with Red Bull on the pitwall) in anger over how his teammate won.